Native American Warriors Honored With Memorial

 Twenty-seven Native Americans have been awarded the Medal of Honor, the nation’s highest military honor.

-Native American code talkers proved instrumental is sending sensitive messages in World War II.
+Native American code talkers proved instrumental in sending sensitive messages in World War II.
 Approximately 400-500 Native American marines used their knowledge of their ancestral language to transmit secret tactical messages.
 The Navajo code talkers received no recognition until the declassification of the operation in 1968, according to the CIA.

 Clifford Takawana, of Fletcher, Oklahoma, served three tours in Vietnam.
 He is secretary of the Comanche Indian Veterans Association.